miztiik/dms-mongodb-to-documentdb/README.md

 ![Miztiik Automation: Database Migration - MongoDB to Amazon DocumentDB](images/miztiik_architecture_mongodb_to_documentdb_02.png)

 In this article, we will build an architecture, similar to the one shown above - A simple mongo instance running on EC2 _(You are welcome to use your own mongodb instead_).
-For target we will build a Amazon DocumenDB cluster and use DMS to migrate the data.
+For target we will build a Amazon DocumentDB cluster and use DMS to migrate the data.

 In this Workshop you will practice how to migrate your MongoDB databases to Amazon DocumentDB using different strategies.